-Your description of your family member's or friend's behavior and how he may have changed since the onset of his neurological condition is an important contribution to his diagnosis and management.
+Your description of behavior changes in your family member or friend since the beginning of his neurological condition is very helpful for his diagnosis and management.
 Please take a little time to provide us with important information about various personality characteristics that might change after the development of a neurological condition.